TheMedley/TheMedley.github.io/_posts/2018-08-04-as-the-sidewalk-ends.md

 layout: single

 ---
-_This story and its title are both inspired by Shel Silverstein’s_ Where The Sidewalk Ends_._
+_This story and its title are both inspired by Shel Silverstein’s_ Where The Sidewalk Ends.

-My little feet prance, trying to match my father's prudent pace as we walk on the sidewalk by the road leading towards home.
+<hr><br><br>My little feet prance, trying to match my father's prudent pace as we walk on the sidewalk by the road leading towards home.

 Crunch, crunch!